Rajanya7773/C-Project/README.md

-🏏 Mini Cricket Scoreboard Simulation (C Language)
-📜 About
-This C program simulates a simple cricket match scoreboard for a limited-overs format.
-It tracks the performance of two active batsmen and a bowler, updates the match situation ball-by-ball, and displays the current score after every delivery.
-You can input runs scored or wickets, rotate strike based on odd runs or overs, and even change bowlers after each over!

-🎯 Features
-Track batsman runs, balls faced, bowler stats (wickets, runs given).

-Strike rotation on odd runs and at the end of overs.

-Dynamic bowler changes after each over.

-Match ends automatically after reaching:

-Maximum Wickets (10), or

-Maximum Overs (5, or as defined).

-Real-time current scorecard updates.

-Simple and easy-to-use input system.

-⚙️ How it Works
-Program asks for:

-Striker's name

-Non-striker's name

-Bowler's name

-Match starts, and you can:

-Enter runs scored per ball (0,1,2,3,4,6).

-Enter -1 if a wicket falls.

-After every ball:

-Score updates and strike changes accordingly.

-After every over:

-New bowler’s name is requested.

-Strike rotates.

-Match finishes when either:

-10 wickets fall

-5 overs are bowled

-🛠️ How to Compile and Run
+🏏 Cricket Match Score Simulator
+A C program to simulate a live cricket match where you enter ball-by-ball outcomes, and the system automatically manages the scorecard, strike rotation, over changes, bowler stats, and match progression — just like a real T20 match!

+📋 Table of Contents
+1.About the Project

+2.Features

+3.How It Works

+4.Program Flow

+5.Requirements

+6.How to Run

+7.Sample Output

+8.Future Improvements

+📖 About the Project
+This project creates a basic yet realistic cricket match simulation for 5 overs or until 10 wickets fall.
+It tracks batsmen scores, bowler performance, total team score, and updates the scoreboard live after every ball.

+You manually input the result of each ball (runs scored or wicket) and the system takes care of all the rules of cricket behind the scenes.

+It’s a fun way to learn:

+C Programming (Structures, Loops, Conditionals, Functions)

+How cricket match rules work

+Managing live updates dynamically

+✨ Features
+✅ Tracks two current batsmen: Striker and Non-Striker ✅ Handles runs (0,1,2,3,4,6) and wickets (-1) input
+✅ Strike changes automatically based on runs and over completions ✅ After each over, asks for a new bowler
+✅ Keeps track of bowler’s runs conceded and wickets taken ✅ Displays a live scoreboard after every ball
+✅ Ends match after 5 overs or 10 wickets
+✅ Provides a neat Final Score Summary at the end

+⚙️ How It Works (Step-by-Step)
+1. 🏏 Start of Match
+You enter:

+>>Striker’s name

+>>Non-striker’s name

+>>Bowler’s name

+All player stats (runs, balls faced, wickets, runs conceded) are initialized to zero.

+2. 🎯 Ball-by-Ball Play
+For each ball:

+Input runs scored (0,1,2,3,4,6) or -1 if it's a wicket.

+Based on input:

+If runs are scored:

+Runs are added to striker’s stats and team’s total.

+Bowler’s runs conceded are updated.

+If runs are odd (1 or 3), strike changes.

+If a wicket falls (-1):

+Current striker is out.

+Team's wickets increase.

+Bowler's wickets increase.

+New batsman’s name is entered to replace the striker.

+3. 🏁 Over Management
+After 6 balls:

+Over counter increases.

+Balls reset to zero.

+Strike is automatically changed.

+Prompt appears to enter a new bowler's name.

+New bowler stats start from zero.

+4. 🛑 Match End Conditions
+The match ends immediately if:

+10 wickets fall, or

+5 overs are completed.

+Final match summary is printed.

+🔄 Program Flow
+plaintext
+Copy
+Edit
+Start ➔
+Input Batsmen and Bowler Names ➔
+Loop per ball:
+    ➔ Input Ball Result (Runs or Wicket)
+    ➔ Update Stats (Runs, Balls, Bowler)
+    ➔ Manage Strike Change (if needed)
+    ➔ Check Over Completion (every 6 balls)
+        ➔ Rotate Strike + New Bowler
+    ➔ Display Live Scoreboard
+    ➔ Check Match End (5 overs or 10 wickets)
+End ➔ Final Score Summary
+🖥️ Requirements
+C Compiler (like GCC)

+Basic knowledge of running C programs

+🚀 How to Run
+Copy the code into a file named cricket_simulator.c.

+Open a terminal or command prompt.

+Compile the code:

 bash
 Copy
 Edit
-gcc cricket_scoreboard.c -o cricket_scoreboard
+gcc cricket_simulator.c -o cricket_simulator
-./cricket_scoreboard
-Or if using Windows:
+Run the program:

 bash
 Copy
 Edit
-gcc cricket_scoreboard.c -o cricket_scoreboard.exe
-cricket_scoreboard.exe
+./cricket_simulator
+Follow the on-screen prompts to simulate the match!

-📈 Sample Gameplay
+📈 Sample Output
-yaml
+plaintext
 Copy
 Edit
-Enter Striker's Name: Virat
+Enter Striker's Name: Rohit
-Enter Non-striker's Name: Rohit
+Enter Non-striker's Name: Kohli
-Enter Bowler's Name: Anderson
+Enter Bowler's Name: Starc

 Match Starts Now!

-Enter runs scored (0,1,2,3,4,6) or -1 for Wicket: 4
+Enter runs scored (0,1,2,3,4,6) or -1 for Wicket: 1

 ----------------------------------
        Current Match Score
 ----------------------------------
-Batsman: Virat - 4 (1 balls)
+Batsman: Kohli - 0 (0 balls)
-Partner: Rohit - 0 (0 balls)
+Partner: Rohit - 1 (1 balls)
-Total Score: 4/0
+Total Score: 1/0
-Bowler: Anderson | Wickets: 0 | Runs Given: 4
+Bowler: Starc | Wickets: 0 | Runs Given: 1
 Overs: 0.1 | Overs Remaining: 4.5
 ----------------------------------

-...
-📌 Important Points
-Only valid inputs: 0,1,2,3,4,6,-1

-Enter -1 to simulate a batsman getting out.

-After an over ends (6 balls), you must input the new bowler’s name.

-Program assumes basic T20 style rules for strike changes and over management.
+... [continues until match end] ...

-🏗️ Future Improvements (Optional Ideas)
+📚 Future Improvements (Ideas 💡)
-Maintain cumulative stats for all bowlers.

-Display a full batting scoreboard at the end.

-Calculate and display Run Rate and Required Run Rate (for chasing games).

-Introduce extras (like wides and no-balls).

-Allow custom number of overs and innings.

-👨‍💻 Author
-Developed by ABHISHEK KUMAR SINGH✨
-Feel free to modify or expand the code as per your project or learning needs!
+Track individual batsmen dismissals (e.g., Caught, Bowled).

+Record partnerships.

+Allow multiple overs per bowler (with bowling limits).

+Save match scorecard to a text file.

+Create a "full match replay" option.

+Make a 2-team match (batting and bowling turns).

+🌟 Final Notes
+This project is a simple, beginner-friendly cricket match simulator, perfect for understanding game logic programming in C!
+It combines sports with programming and can be extended into a much bigger cricket management game.

+Enjoy scoring! 🎯🏏